agrc/kitchen-sink/packages/tailwind-preset/README.md

-# UGRC TailwindCSS Preset
+# UGRC Tailwind CSS Preset

-This preset defines colors and font families used in UGRC products and required by the Utah Design System.
+This Tailwind CSS v3 preset defines colors and font families used in UGRC products and required by the Utah Design System.
 These primary colors and fonts are used through out the [@ugrc/utah-design-system](https://www.npmjs.com/package/@ugrc/utah-design-system) components and atlas layout.

 ## Usage